ML-Bioinfo-CEITEC/genomic_benchmarks/src/genomic_benchmarks/README.md

 # Tools

 If you are adding a new tool, please, add here a short description.
 Do not forget to properly document your tool.
-Tests and demo help users to start smoothly.
+Tests and demos help users to start smoothly.

 ## loc2seq